MRayane/Birds-Bones-Classification/README.md

 # Birds Bones Classification

-This project focuses on classifying birds based on the measurements of their bones.
 Below is an anatomical diagram of a pigeon skeleton, where the bones that were analyzed in this study are highlighted in yellow.

 <p align="center">
   <img src="images/downloadgit.jpeg" alt="Pigeon Skeleton with Highlighted Bones" width="500">